Frequently Asked Questions

 What opportunities are there for nurses to earn additional pay?

-Registered Nurse (RN) positions exist within the State University system, the Department of Health, Office of Mental Health, Office of Mental Retardation and Developmental Disabilities, Office of Alcoholism and Substance Abuse Services, and the Department of Correctional Services.
+Registered Nurse (RN) positions exist within the State University system, the Department of Health, Office of Mental Health, Office for People With Developmental Disabilities, Office of Alcoholism and Substance Abuse Services, and the Department of Correctional Services.
 They also are located in the renowned Helen Hayes Rehabilitation hospital, four NYS Veterans homes, two schools for the Blind and Deaf and two world class research institutes.

 To search for facilities near you, please see the Interactive Nursing Position Map.